-Craven Barnfield Regeneration Partnership (CBRP) was incorporated in July 2017 but was not actively trading at 31 March 2019.
+Craven Barnfield Regeneration Partnership (CBRP) was incorporated in July 2017.
 The overriding aim of the Joint Venture is to improve the economic, social and environmental well-being of Craven District.
 This aim will be achieved by:-

 - enabling the development of new employment land - increasing investment and financial leverage for development - maximising returns and creating a revolving fund for future schemes - increasing the speed of project development and delivery - levering in private and public sector funding